-Studies can address general health care topics such as ethics, policy development and organizational structures, as well as community health topics including public health assessment methods, environmental health, community health program coordination and public health law.
-Graduates could be prepared to better educate the public on health issues and coordinate services to bring improved health care to communities.
-Some careers could require certification.
+Undergraduate and graduate degrees in community health address topics such as public health assessment methods, environmental health, community health program coordination and public health law.
+They also cover general health care topics including ethics, policy development and organizational structures.
+Graduates are typically prepared to better educate the public on health issues and coordinate services to bring improved health care to communities.
+Some careers also require certification.

 Bachelor's Degree in Community Health